feenkcom/gtoolkit.com/pages/install.md

     load
 ] ensure: [ EpMonitor current enable ].
 #GtWorld asClass open.</pre>
-              <p>Executing the above code loads all code related to Glamorous Toolkit and the extra plugin for the Pharo virtual machine that enables glamorous rendering.
+              <p>Executing the above code loads all code related to Glamorous Toolkit and the extra plugins for the Pharo virtual machine that enable glamorous rendering.
 It also opens a live document that provides a guided tour.</p>
             </li>
           </ol>
         </div>